New York Times: Pope Leo XIV has Creole lineage, his brother confirmed

 John Prevost, the new Pope’s older brother, confirmed to the Times research done by Jari C. Honora, a family historian at the Historic New Orleans Collection.
 CNN reached out to John Prevost for comment.

-Records shared with CNN by Honora show the family of Prevost’s mother, Mildred Martinez Prevost, lived in New Orleans before they migrated to Chicago, where Mildred was born in 1912.
+Pope Leo XIV’s grandparents on his mother’s side lived in New Orleans before they migrated to Chicago, where his mother, Mildred Martinez Prevost, was born in 1912, according to Honora and records he shared with CNN.

+Both of Leo’s maternal grandparents, Joseph and Louise Martinez, are listed as Black in a Census record from 1900.
+Joseph is recorded as a cigar maker who was born in “Hayti.”
+The Census record shows the couple as living in New Orlean’s Seventh Ward, historically a melting pot of cultures in the Crescent City.

+“The family were free people of color prior to the Civil War.
+When they move to Chicago between 1910 and 1912, they ‘passed’ into the White world,” Honora told CNN.

 Honora also shared a marriage certificate for Mildred’s parents and a photo of a family grave site that shows her parents’ name.